 The spike protein is known to be an important structure in coronaviruses for cell entry.
 Cryogenic electron microscopy (cryo-EM) was used to create the first 3D atomic scale map of the spike protein.
 Nanobodies, a type of antibody used in research, with high affinity for the spike protein have been used to stabilize the structure, helping to improve the images obtainable with cryo-EM.
+Cryo-EM in combination with computation has also been used to improve the speed and accuracy of spike protein snapshots in their natural states whilst still attached to the virus.
 At least ten distinct structural states of the spike protein have been identified associated with different stages of receptor binding and infection, when in contact with the human virus receptor angiotensin converting enzyme 2 (ACE2), through which it makes its entry into cells.

 The main protease, that enables the virus to reproduce, has been measured using room-temperature X-ray analysis.